gaverhae/okku-pi/README.md

 keyword arguments: ``in``, ``router`` and ``name``.

-The last useful macro we're going to need for the master actor is ``stop``, which simply stops the current actor (along with all its children, in this case the workers).
+The last useful macro we're going to need for the master actor is ``stop``, which stops the current actor (along with all its children, in this case the workers).

 We can now write the master actor in a pretty straightforward way: